RedHeadSec/IronEye/README.md

 # IronEye

 IronEye is a Rust-based Active Directory enumeration and security assessment tool designed for use in internal network environments.
 It enables penetration testers, red teamers, and security researchers to interact with LDAP, Kerberos, and SMB services efficiently.
 The tool supports both password and Kerberos authentication, allowing for credentialed LDAP queries, password spraying, TGT requests, and more.
+This project was my first ever real tool development project in Rust to force myself to stay interested and learn the language.
+Most of this is likely not prime l33t coding, the most efficent, or 100% bug free.
+Feel free to add PRs or give me pointers for improvement or modules.
+Use at your own risk and I always recommend testing in a lab environment prior to any authorized client work.

 ## Install and Compile
 ```bash